-Diagnosis of tetanus is based on the physical exam, immunization history, and the clinical presentation while less emphasis is placed on laboratory testing.
+Diagnosis of tetanus is based on the physical exam, immunization history, and clinical presentation, while less emphasis is placed on laboratory testing.
 Differentiating tests include blood, urine, and tissue assays.
 The spatula test involves touching the oropharynx with a tongue blade and determining if the patient has a gag reflex.
-If tetanus is present the patient will attempt to bite down on the blade; normal people will immediately gag and expel the spatula.
+If tetanus is present, the patient will attempt to bite down on the blade; normal people will immediately gag and expel the spatula.

 Treatment / Management

 The focus of acute tetanus management should center around toxin mitigation and aggressive symptom management, including airway protection.
 All patients with tetanus-prone wounds should undergo immediate cleansing and debridement to eradicate spores and avoid further spread of the toxin from the tissue to the bloodstream.
 Patients with signs and symptoms of tetanus should be admitted to the intensive care unit for initial management.
 Some patients may even require mechanical ventilation.
 Symptom management is of the utmost importance.